dicksontan/GA-Projects/README.md

 Conversely, this will also be useful for buyers who might be looking to resell their house.

-Based on this problem statement, I will create a linear predictive model using using Linear, Lasso, Ridge or ElasticNet regression to investigate and identify the features which have a strong positive or negative relationship with housing sale prices.
+We will be creating a linear predictive model using using Linear, Lasso, Ridge or ElasticNet regression to investigate and identify the features which have a strong positive or negative relationship with housing sale prices.

 ### Datasets